 Note: The snake cam is only available during Story mode, both solo and co-op.

-Rainbow Six: Vegas 2 is taking a page from Call of Duty 4's book and added in a persistent rewards system, but unlike Call of Duty 4 all these unlocks and rankings are used in both single and multiplayer.
+Rainbow Six: Vegas 2 taking a page from Call of Duty 4: Modern Warfare's book added a persistent rewards system, but unlike Call of Duty 4 all these unlocks and rankings are used in both single and multiplayer.
 Called the A.C.E.S. system, which stands for Advanced Combat Enhancement Specialization, it gives you three categories to earn points in: Marksman, Close Quarters, and Assault.
 Points are earned by doing certain actions that would correspond with a certain play style.
 For example, pulling off a long-range headshot would net you a marksman point.
-Gaining points will level you up in a certain category which will then either unlock a weapon or give you an experience bonus.
-Rewards are staggered so that you will alternate unlocking a weapon or gaining XP for every A.C.E.S. level you advance.
+Gaining points will level the player up in a certain category which will then either unlock a weapon or give an experience bonus.
+Rewards are staggered in that alternate unlocks of a weapon or gaining XP for every A.C.E.S. level players advance.

-Gaining assault points usually relates somehow to using a very aggressive tactics, without worrying about your stealth.
+Gaining assault points usually relates somehow to using a very aggressive tactics, without worrying about stealthy tactics.